-If the AMM2 is in the low data mode, the byte received is the low byte of the 16 bit A/D conversion.
+If the AMM1A is in the low data mode, the byte received is the low byte of a 16 bit A/D conversion.
+However, the 4 least significant bits will be set to 0, thereby providing 12-bit resolution effectively.
 Since the module incorporates data latches, one conversion may be read while another conversion is in progress.
 To find out when data from one conversion is available, use the A/D START/EOC STATUS command, discussed below.